 The Office of Foreign Assets Control (“OFAC”)

 Travelers should be aware of potential Export Controls on personal or University items or equipment, research and data, and financial transactions.
-Questions and inquires related to sanctions, embargoes and Export Controls should be addressed to the University’s Export Control office at email@example.com or (614) 688-1596.
+Questions and inquiries related to sanctions, embargoes and Export Controls should be addressed to the University’s Export Control office at email@example.com or (614) 688-1596.